BenMiriello/Jarvis/Raspberry_Pi_Install_Instructions.md

 ```
 Note that after "hw:" you'll put your own card and device numbers you got from 'arecord -l' in the last step.

 To test the mic, run `arecord --format=S16_LE --rate=16000 --file-type=wav out.wav` to record to a file called 'out.wav'.
-Then hit `cmd + c` to stop recording and `aplay out.wave` to play back.
+Then hit `cmd + c` to stop recording and `aplay out.wav` to play back.

 <!-- Need to connect a speaker to play back next! -->